-Develop an understanding of the eco-design and circular economy strategy sets and how to apply them.
+Develop a thorough understanding of the eco-design and circular economy strategies sets and how to apply them.

 Dr. Leyla Acaroglu

 - Welcome to the Sustainable Design & Production Course!

 - Brain warm-up